minimapletinytools/potatoforest/README.md

 hatchet%a%%b%
 ```

+### Random Output Expressions
+For example `4-6 rocks` as an output would randomly create 4, 5 or 6 (uniformly distributed) rocks.
+Perhaps a more complicated syntax for non-uniform or conditional distributions might be appropriate.

 ### Formulaic Expressions
 Expressions should be able to access existing properties and use them in formulas.
 This would allow for things like upgrades with exponentially increasing cost.

 ### Expression Macros
 include macros for quantified items for examples

 `1 s = 1000 ms`

 This is distinct from creating a new items because they are not shown by the visualizer

+### Solver Interface
+The first version only contains a basic solver using A* algorithm.
+Instead, there should be a solver interface allowing other solvers to be plugged in as appropriate.

 # TODO
 Item flags:
 - hidden items: e.g. research_token type stuff that shouldn't be displayed by visualizer
-  -prob needs restrictions on inputs/outputs so that visualizer doesn't break.
+  - prob needs restrictions on inputs/outputs so that visualizer doesn't break.
-- exclusive groups: e.g. exclusize_1 exclusive_2...
+- exclusive groups: e.g. exclusive_1 exclusive_2...
 - allow or modifier inside of REQUIRE/INPUT recipes (instead of specifying multiple recipes)
-- zerg larva problem: some units are locked per instance
+- find a way to fix the zerg larva problem: some units are locked per instance
-  - with variable expressions, you can make hatchery_%x% and larva_%x% which solves this problem
-    - this really messes up the visualizer though
+  - with variable expressions, you can make hatchery_%x% and larva_%x% which does solve this problem but really messed up the visualizer